-- For the T distribution, statistical tables give us the probability $Pr(T \le t)$ for a given degrees of freedom and a confidence level.
-From this, pick a suitable threshold t. - If the computed T ≤ t for desired confidence level, add p to region R and update the mean and scatter using p. - If T is too high, the value p is not likely to have arisen from the population of pixels in R. Start a new region.
+- For the T distribution, statistical tables give us the probability Pr(T ≤ t) for a given degrees of freedom and a confidence level.
+From this, pick a suitable threshold t. - If the computed T ≤ t for desired confidence level, add p to region R and update the mean and scatter using p. - If T is too high, the value p is not likely to have arisen from the population of pixels in R. Start a new region. - Many other statistical and distance-based methods have also been proposed for region growing.